ethereum/hevm/readme.md

 $ cabal build          # build the hevm library
 $ cabal build exe:hevm # build the cli binary
 $ cabal build test     # build the test binary
+$ cabal build bench    # build the benchmarks

 $ cabal repl           # enter a repl for the library
 $ cabal repl exe:hevm  # enter a repl for the cli
 $ cabal repl test      # enter a repl for the tests
+$ cabal repl bench     # enter a repl for the benchmarks

 $ cabal run hevm       # run the cli binary
 $ cabal run test       # run the test binary
+$ cabal run bench      # run the benchmarks

 # run the cli binary with profiling enabled
 $ cabal run --enable-profiling hevm -- <CLI SUBCOMMAND> +RTS -s -p -RTS

 # run the test binary with profiling enabled
 $ cabal run --enable-profiling test -- +RTS -s -p -RTS

+# run the benchmarks with profiling enabled
+$ cabal run --enable-profiling bench -- +RTS -s -p -RTS
 ```

 A high level overview of the architecture can be found in [architecture.md](./architecture.md).